rcanzlovar/howto/yt-dlp.md

 https://www.youtube.com/@{userName}

 What will happen is yt-dlp will treat this specially and download the videos, live and shorts tabs separately.
 If you wanted go back to the previous behavior and download the channel's featured videos, you'd have to download the featured tab directly.

+## get a members-only list
+If you're using Firefox: yt-dlp https://www.youtube.com/watch?v=hoJcUgIUsWM&list=PLMrhRWnM8ZIovsCfnnRygPKV8VtZHsJNR --cookies-from-browser firefox

+If you're using Chrome: yt-dlp https://www.youtube.com/watch?v=hoJcUgIUsWM&list=PLMrhRWnM8ZIovsCfnnRygPKV8VtZHsJNR --cookies-from-browser chrome

+If you're using something else I'd imagine Microsoft Edge would just be "edge"

+That should work, if not I'd recommend reading through the cookies section of the wiki: https://old.reddit.com/r/youtubedl/wiki/cookies

+Ideally, the URL should always be the last argument passed